If you’re planning to add more casual, “amateur” online videos to your overall video marketing strategy, you still need to prepare them carefully.

 Your Videos Should Be Short But Informative

-Also try to create more than one video if you can.
-Remember that tastes differ, and nobody can really know which online videos are going to go viral and which aren’t.
-You may think your one sole video is the most fascinating thing around, but if you don’t have enough people agreeing with you, again, the thing will just sit there.
+Also, try to create more than one video if you can.
+Remember that tastes differ, and nobody can know which online videos are going to go viral and which aren’t.
+You may think your one single video is the most fascinating thing around, but if you don’t have enough people agreeing with you, again, the thing will just sit there.

 Don’t Over Promote With Online Videos